Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Empirical Evaluation

-Table~\ref{tab:main-table} summarizes the experimental results on different datasets.
-We also conduct supervised learning on the original training data and the extracted few-shot examples, denoted as ``Supervised-Full" and ``Supervised-Few", respectively.
+Table~\ref{tab:main-table} summarizes the experimental results.
 Due to space limits, we report the average performance over all datasets for each task, but provide the detailed results for each dataset in Tables~\ref{tab:single-sent}, \ref{tab:sent-pair}, \ref{tab:token-class} in Appendix~\ref{sec:more_experimental_results}.
 Based on the experimental results, we have the following findings:

-$\diamond$ Our proposed approach, {\ours}, consistently outperforms the baselines across all tasks.
-The average performance gain over all \textit{main} metrics is 8.98\% at \texttt{Base} scale and 7.27\% at \texttt{Large} scale.
-In addition, methods utilizing LLMs have better performance than traditional data augmentation techniques, illustrating the capacity of LLMs to extract valuable information from limited examples.
-The performance gain of DemoGen and ProGen over ZeroGen further demonstrates the positive influence of few-shot examples on overall comprehension.
+$\diamond$ Our approach, {\ours}, consistently outperforms the baselines across all tasks.
+The average performance gain over all \textit{main} metrics is 8.7\% at \texttt{Base} scale and 7.7\% at \texttt{Large} scale.
+LLM-based methods outperform traditional DA techniques, showcasing their ability to capture task-specific information from a few examples.
+DemoGen and ProGen's gains over ZeroGen highlight the positive impact of few-shot examples.
+Despite being one of the most powerful data generation approaches, S3's gains are marginal in the few-shot setting due to its reliance on large validation sets.

-$\diamond$ In \textit{token classification tasks}, {\ours} performs better with KG compared to LLM.
-This improvement stems from the strong alignment between the task's target and the generated domain knowledge, where the extracted topics serve as direct labels for these datasets.
-The \textit{single-sentence} and \textit{sentence-pair tasks}, on the other hand, display an advantage for the LLM-based knowledge extraction.
-This can be attributed to two potential reasons: first, these tasks prioritize understanding entire sentences over specific terminologies, and some specialized terms might even impede LLM comprehension.
-Second, KGs may not always contain the required information.
-For example, in a RE task involving chemicals and proteins, some types of the relations are absent from the KG, thus the performance gain is rather limited.
+$\diamond$ In \textit{token classification tasks}, {\ours} performs better with KG compared to LLM due to the better alignment between the task's target and the generated domain knowledge, where the extracted topics serve as direct labels.
+Conversely, single-sentence and sentence-pair tasks favor LLM-based knowledge extraction.
+This could be because (1) These tasks prioritize sentence comprehension over specific terminologies, and some specialized terms might even impede LLM comprehension.
+(2) KGs \emph{may not} always contain the required information, e.g., certain relations in chemical/protein relation extraction tasks, limiting performance gains.

-$\diamond$ Some data augmentation methods are task-specific, limiting their generalizability.
-For example, LightNER and KGPC are designed specifically for NER tasks.
-It is also non-trivial to apply Back Translation to NER or RE tasks, as it requires locating related entities in the generated sentence accurately.
-In contrast, {\ours} is flexible and can be effectively applied to various tasks.
+$\diamond$ Some DA methods are task-specific, limiting their generalizability.
+For example, LightNER and KGPC are designed for NER.
+It is also non-trivial to apply Back Translation to NER or RE, as it requires locating related entities in the generated sentence accurately.
+In contrast, {\ours} is flexible and can be readily applied to various tasks.